hermitonl/btc-quiz/README.md

     ```
 *   **Firewall/Security Group:** Ensure ports 22 (SSH), 80 (HTTP), and 443 (HTTPS) are open inbound on the ECS instance's security group.

+## Conclusion

+This Bitcoin Learning Game demonstrates the integration of the HYTOPIA SDK with various Alibaba Cloud services to create a persistent, deployed MMORPG experience.
+Players can currently learn about Bitcoin via NPCs and test their knowledge in a unique quiz format.
+Future development aims to expand interactivity with features like peer-to-peer sat transfers and an in-game shop.
+The project serves as both an educational tool about Bitcoin and a practical example of deploying a modern web game on cloud infrastructure.